 However, the tradition of fortune telling in Japan dates back to thousands of years before, when people used to carry out the practice and art of prediction for forseeing harvest, weather, economy, farm products and other issues related to the importance and growth of a village.

-So much so, these days festivals are held across Japan, in many different cities with distinctive practices regarding fortune-telling.
-Some of them may involved rice porridge, others red beans porridge as well as the usage of hemp and other kinds of herbs and plants.
+So much so, these days festivals are held across Japan in many different cities with distinctive practices regarding fortune-telling.
+Some of them may involve rice porridge, others red beans porridge as well as the usage of hemp and other kinds of herbs and plants.

 In different prefectures such as Nagano, Fukuoka, Saga, Tanba, Wakayama, Yamanashi and several more, these customs take place around January 14th, which is usually a national holiday, the second Monday of January, called Seijin no Hi, established in 1948 as a day to congratulate people who have reached the age of maturity (20, 二十歳 hatachi) the previous year or before March 31st.
 Cities and towns throughout the nation hold ceremonies for girls and boys, who come along to shrines and temples wearing furisode kimonos and suits respectively.